learn-crypto-trading/learn-crypto-trading.github.io/candlesticks.md

 * [Bulkowski - Three Outside Up](http://thepatternsite.com/ThreeOutsideUp.html)
 * [TradingView - Scripts - Three Outside Up](https://www.tradingview.com/script/I3wsW0Fs-Three-Outside-Up-automatic-finding-script/)

+### Shooting Star
+**Shooting Star is supposed to be a bearish reversal** occuring in an uptrend.
+[Accoring to bulkowski](http://thepatternsite.com/ShootingStar.html) that reversal happens only 60% of the time.

+Overall I will pass on these, since there is no clear indication from either.

 ### Abandoned Baby

 <a href="http://instaforexpips.com/abandoned-baby-candlestick-pattern/"><img src="http://i.imgur.com/REaogYY.png"/></a>